Top-3 curl changes in 2011

 Change 3 – Added support for cyassl and axTLS

 Proving that libcurl moves forward and into more and more markets, the number of supported SSL libraries grew to 7 this year.
 The all new cyassl backend that replaced the previously done yassl backend that was using cyassl’s former OpenSSL emulation layer.
-Now we’re using the native and pure API and things much cleaner.
+Now we’re using the native and pure API and things are much cleaner.
 The possibly smallest available TLS library axTLS also got support.

 Not all backends and not all SSL libraries are the same or support the same set of features, but then libcurl is used in many different scenarios and use cases and this way we offer more options to more users to craft libcurl for their particular needs.
 Our internal SSL backend API has managed quite well and proves to have been a worthy change.
 Adding support for yet another SSL library within libcurl is actually not a lot of work.